seb54000/tpcs-workstations/README.md

 :warning: IMPORTANT : Review the list of files you want to be downloaded from Gdrive and become available on the docs servers
 - It is at the end of the variables.tf file - look for `tpiac_docs_file_list` and `tpkube_docs_file_list`
+- IMPORTANT : the files need to be in pdf format (otherwise the gdrive query won't find them)

 :warning: the oauth google API flow is just a nightmare and is not functioning anymore (expiry date is always a few minutes...)